girder/girder_web_components/README.md

 ### Other installation methods

-It's not necessary to install Girder web components yourself, you can import the prebuilt bundle into your page by including the following tags:
+It's not necessary to install Girder web components yourself, you can import the pre-built bundle into your page by including the following tags:

 ```html